rhyme-lang/rhyme-lang.github.io-v1/content/en/docs/what-is-rhyme/_index.md

 ---
 title: What is Rhyme?
-description: Here's where your user finds out if your project is for them.
+description: Explore what Rhyme is and the general idea behind it.
 weight: 1
 ---